chmp/libchmp/docs/ds.md

 `dict.setdefault` for attributes

+### `chmp.ds.transform_args`
+`chmp.ds.transform_args(func, args, kwargs, transform, **transform_args)`

+Transform the arguments of the function.

+The arguments are normalized into a dictionary before being passed to the transform function.
+The return value is a tuple of `args, kwargs` ready to be passed to `func`.

 ### `chmp.ds.szip`
 `chmp.ds.szip(iterable_of_objects, sequences=(<class 'tuple'>,), mappings=(<class 'dict'>,), return_schema=False)`

 Zip but for deeply nested objects.
 For a list of nested set of objects return a nested set of list.